The Importance of Your Diet for Your Teeth's Health

 13) Canned fruit

-Most fruit have a good amount of natural sugars in them, but canned varieties are infused with lots of added sugar as well which turns them into something you teeth wished you’d avoid.
-Canned citrus fruit are the worst, as they combine the very high sugar content with naturally contained acids.
+Most fruits have a good amount of natural sugars in them, but canned varieties are infused with lots of added sugar as well which turns them into something you teeth wished you’d avoid.
+Canned citrus fruit is the worst, as they combine the very high sugar content with naturally contained acids.

 While most crackers don’t contain sugars or acids and don’t stain your teeth they are still pretty dangerous to your teeth.
 The reason is the refined carbohydrates that quickly break down into sugar!
 Most crackers also get gooey when you chew them, so they stick between your teeth letting bacteria flourish.

 15) Potato chips

 Starchy foods like to get stuck between your teeth.
 As tasty as potato chips are, unfortunately, the starch in it and its mushy texture means it will stay trapped between your teeth for a long time.
 If possible, rinse with water and floss to remove the trapped debris.

 It’s refined carbohydrates to blame again.
 When you chew on bread the enzymes in your saliva break down the starch into sugar.
 Now transformed into a gummy substance, the breadsticks between your teeth.
 To minimize the danger opt-in for whole wheat options instead.